Subhom1/iProud_Admin/README.md

 # iProud_Admin
-An admin panel for Coach-Trainee Health &amp; Fitness Management System in Organisation.
+An admin panel for Coach-Trainee Health &amp; Fitness Management System in Organization.

 This is a **PHP** project made in **Codeigniter** framework.